TIF: Learning Temporal Invariance in Android Malware Detectors: Introduction

 \section{Introduction}

-In open and dynamic environments, even the most effective malware detectors encounter significant challenges due to natural distribution drift{}\footnote{For clarity, we use the terms drift, shift, concept drift/shift, natural drift/shift, and distribution drift/shift interchangeably throughout the text.
-This is in contrast to adversarial drift or adversarial evasive attacks, which are caused by identifying optimal input perturbations specifically crafted to cause a model's misclassification.}, leading to performance degradation~\cite{transcending, cade}.
-This degradation arises from the evolution of malware behavior and the emergence of new malware families that detectors have not previously encountered~\cite{pei2024exploiting}.
-These new variants and families change the underlying statistical properties of the test samples~\cite{tesseract, overkill, transcending, Drift_forensice}, weakening detectors that rely on features derived from past training data, which lack sufficient discriminative power for the new variants~\cite{malware_evolution_update}.
+In open and dynamic environments, even the most effective malware detectors encounter significant challenges due to natural distribution drift, leading to performance degradation~\cite{transcending, cade}.
+This degradation arises from the continuous evolution of malware behavior and the emergence of new families that detectors have not previously encountered~\cite{pei2024exploiting}.
+These new variants alter the underlying statistical properties of test samples~\cite{tesseract, overkill, transcending, Drift_forensice}, thereby weakening detectors that rely on features derived from past training data.

-Recent studies have explored incremental training techniques to address distribution drift.
-These techniques involve detecting new distributions during testing~\cite{transcending, cade} and frequently updating models through active~\cite{tesseract, continuous} or online learning~\cite{droidevolver, online_mal, labelless}.
-However, such approaches incur significant labeling and model update costs.
-Although pseudo-labeling has been employed to alleviate labeling burdens, it introduces noise that can lead to self-poisoning of models~\cite{labelless, recda}, further complicating the learning process.
-Therefore, enhancing model robustness in drifting scenarios is essential to reduce the frequency of updates.
-Some studies have attempted static feature augmentation or selecting features that are less sensitive to malware evolution~\cite{scrr, apigraph, overkill}.
-However, these methods typically require tailored selection strategies for specific feature spaces and depend heavily on the stability of these spaces, limiting their adaptability to diverse drift sources.
-Ideally, a drift-robust detector should extract invariant features that improve performance and generalize to drifted samples without relying on specific feature space assumptions.

-In this paper, we conducted a comprehensive investigation into the brittleness of learning-based malware detectors against natural distribution drift.
-Our findings indicate that, although invariant features representing shared malicious behaviors exist within malware families or variants, detectors trained using empirical risk minimization (ERM) tend to capture unstable features instead of these invariant ones.
-This inefficiency arises from the inherent limitations of the ERM training paradigm, which operates under the assumption that training and testing data share the same distribution.
-ERM typically requires data shuffling or the construction of k-fold cross-validation sets.
-However, in real-world scenarios, testing data is often collected after the training period~\cite{tesseract}.
-As a result, shuffling the training data disrupts the temporal evolution of malware samples, preventing the model from learning stable features that persist over time.
-Consequently, ERM prioritizes unstable features, hindering the model's adaptability to the dynamic evolution of malware.